ansible/ansible-dev-environment/docs/index.md

 - Checks for missing system packages
 - Symlinks the current collection into the current python interpreter's site-packages
 - Install all collection collection dependencies into the current python interpreter's site-packages
+- Uses `uv env` instead of python's venv when available to boost performance.
+Can be disabled with `SKIP_UV=1`

 By placing collections into the python site-packages directory they are discoverable by ansible as well as python and pytest.